jara001/f1tenth-rules/rules_v3.md

     - Filling up the registration form.
     - Submitting a video of the car autonomously driving.
     - Submitting a hardware list.
+        - Hardware list will be made publicly available for other teams after the competition.
 - Not submitting in time may void the registration.
-- Registration not confirmed by the organizers is not ...
+- Registration not confirmed by the organizers is not deemed valid.

 ## Eligibility